 Despite these efforts, a serious incident occurred on May 30, 2022, in Kenya at the site of the Company's Upstream assets and associated facilities.
 During an operation to dispose of expired explosives, an uncontrolled explosion occurred, resulting in injury to two persons involved in the exercise.
 One of those people later died from his wounds.
-The other injured party was evacuated to Nairobi for medical treatment and has since recovered fully.
+The other injured party was evacuated to Nairobi for medical treatment and is expected to make a full recovery.
 Africa Oil has cooperated with both the operator's and police investigations into the incident.
-All non-routine activities at the project site have been put on hold while the partners put in place corrective actions to address the factors that contributed to this event.
+All non-routine activities at the project site have been put on hold until corrective actions have been taken to address the factors that contributed to this event.

 In order to comply with requirements imposed by IFC, one of the Company's major shareholders, independent monitoring reviews are conducted on a regular basis to assess compliance with IFC Performance Standards.
-The most recent review of Company performance, which commenced in September 2022 and is ongoing, will include a review of the fatal incident.
+The next review of Company performance is scheduled for Q3 2022 and will include a review of the fatal incident.
 All Independent Monitoring Group reports can be found on Africa Oil's website.

-In Nigeria, two independent assessments of Prime's Environmental Social Health and Safety performance conducted over Q1-Q3 2022 confirmed the robustness of Prime's approach to the management of Environmental, Social, Health and Safety (ESHS) issues.
-Additionally, in Q2 2022, Prime finalized and adopted an ESG strategy aligned with Africa Oil's ESG governance approach and strategic goals.
+In Nigeria, Prime received the results of an independently conducted Environmental Social Health and Safety Assessment, which confirmed the robustness of Prime's approach to the management of Environmental, Social, Health and Safety (ESHS) issues.
+Additionally, Prime finalized and adopted an ESG strategy aligned with Africa Oil's ESG governance approach and strategic goals.
 Most notably, the ESG strategy commits Prime to achieve net zero emissions across Scopes 1 and 2 by 2050, with tentative interim targets for a 20% reduction by 2025 and 30% reduction by 2030.
 The interim targets will be confirmed following additional detailed technical assessments by and in cooperation with the operators of OML 127 and OML 130.
 Prime is providing ESG performance data to the Company on a quarterly basis and full-year data is presented in the 2021 Sustainability Report, available on the Company's website.
 In addition to providing transparency to the Company's stakeholders, this data will enable better engagement with the operating partners around performance and opportunities for improvement.